SweetieCloud/Smart-Industrial-Sensor-Node/README.md

 ---

-*Architected and developed by [Your Name] as a demonstration of production-ready embedded systems engineering.*
+*Architected and developed by me as a demonstration of production-ready embedded systems engineering.*

 ```